MoizAnsari-Dev/BackendWithMongoDB/README.md

 # TynderForDeveloper

-Project Description
-"TynderForDeveloper is a backend API built with Node.js and MongoDB that helps developers connect and collaborate based on shared interests, skills, or projects."
+**TynderForDeveloper** is a backend API built using Node.js, Express, and MongoDB that helps developers connect and collaborate based on shared interests, tech stacks, and project goals — like a Tinder for devs!

-Features
+## 🚀 Features

-Developer profiles

-Matching logic

-MongoDB-based storage

-JWT authentication (if included)
+- Developer profile creation and management
+- MongoDB database integration via Mongoose
+- RESTful API design with Express.js
+- Scalable architecture for future enhancements
+- (Coming Soon) Matching algorithm for developers

-Tech Stack
+## 🛠️ Tech Stack

-Node.js

-Express.js
+- **Backend Framework:** Node.js, Express.js

-MongoDB

-Mongoose
+- **Database:** MongoDB, Mongoose

-(Optional: Passport/JWT, Socket.io, etc.)
+- **Authentication:** (You can add JWT or OAuth)
+- **Others:** dotenv for environment management

+---

+## 📁 Project Structure